Netcracker/qubership-deployment-status-provisioner/Readme.md

 # Overview

-Deployment Status Provisioner is a component for providing the overall service status in DP/App Deployer jobs.
+Deployment Status Provisioner is a component for providing the overall service status in Deployer jobs.

 ![status-provisioner](/documentation/images/status-provisioner.drawio.png)

 # Common information

-`Deployment Status Provisioner` is a component for providing the overall service status in DP/App Deployer jobs.
-It is used to receive statuses from all required service resources and specify the final result to a preselected resource from where the DP and App Deployers read the status.
+`Deployment Status Provisioner` is a component for providing the overall service status in  Deployer jobs.
+It is used to receive statuses from all required service resources and specify the final result to a preselected resource from where the Deployers read the status.

 First of all, `Deployment Status Provisioner` checks readiness status of resources specified in `MONITORED_RESOURCES` parameter.
 If all resources are successfully started, the status condition displays the following message: